 So, it’s not the coach, the quarterback, the pairing of the two or the consistency of them being together that provides the secret formula that makes the Patriots so successful.
 What else could it be?

 I really do not think that the secret is really a secret.
-I just think that it is really difficult and requires a commitment by the entire organization that most are unable or unwilling to commit to.
+I just think that it is an extremely difficult process that requires a commitment by the entire organization that most are unable or unwilling to commit to.

 First of all, let’s look at the defensive rankings.